lillallol/temp/README.md

 ## Problem statement

-Ecmascript has not directly standardized anything related to static typing.
-This has created space for wide adoption of third party tools that enable static type checking with no actuall restrictions/pressure on how to do it.
-This has lead to bad practices
+Ecmascript has not standardized anything related to static typing.
+This has created space for wide adoption of third party tools that enable static type checking with no actuall restrictions on how to do it.
+Now the pandora's box is open: supersets that mix implementation with intend and compile to JavaScript, despite the many disadvantages [\[1\]](#separation-of-intend-and-implementation) [\[2\]](#the-inevitable-result-of-minimal-syntax-reservation-the-no-compile-method) , are the norm, and instead of trying to convert them to complements, people try to irreversably reserve syntax from EcmaScript for the sole purpose of future proofing them.
-like:

-mixing implementation with intend

-which inevitably leads the third party tools to act like supersets and not like complements, which means having to compile:

-.
-The ecosystem is largely blind and unaware to the disdantages this has.

 ## The solution